jakesiney/CV/README.md

 ## Jake Siney

-I am a committed engineer with a background in advertising production, integrating creativity and a keen eye for detail into my projects.
-Drawing from my experience working in a fast-paced, deadline-driven production environment I have seamlessly translated these skills to the realms of software engineering.
+I am a committed engineer with a background in advertising production, blending creativity with an exceptional eye for detail in my projects.
+Having thrived in the fast-paced, deadline-driven environment of advertising production, and driven by a constant need for learning and growth, I sought a new challenge and successfully translated these skills into the realm of software engineering.

 ## Projects